Appeal by King Mohamed V

 Ahmed ben BELKACEM - M

-Washed ashore end of July 1940 on the isle of Ameland.
+Body washed ashore on 28-07-1940 on the island of Ameland.
 Before May 1950 moved from the Roman-Catholic Cemetery Nes to Kapelle (H-2-2).
 Name on monument as Ahmed Ben Abdelkacem (9).

 El Achir ben BOUALI - M